regentmarkets-repo-archive/binary-next-gen/docs/build-instructions-ios-android.md

 Because the ios build and run commands are pretty long, we run npm scripts instead.

 To build the app, run in project directory `yarn build:ios`, and select "Always Allow" when CodeSign prompts to access KeyChain.
-This will build the app file.
+This will build the release version of the app.
 If there are no failures, we are good to go.

-To build and deploy automatically, make sure your iOS device is plugged (make sure developer mode is turned on), and then run `yarn start:ios`.
+To build and run the app in your device (this will install debug version), make sure your iOS device is plugged (make sure developer mode is turned on), and then run `yarn start:ios`.